infinity0/msg-notes/causal/01-ordering.rst

 also a minority, but we feel it's better to achieve this much-needed security for this minority, than to achieve slightly more convenience for another less-needy minority.

+TODO: describe a hybrid scheme, using lossy ratchets to derive a "session key", and using this as the long-term key (instead of the real long-term key) in a strongly-ordered ratchet. this prevents "drop attacks" from forcing users to repeatedly use their long-term key for messaging material.